 Eczema has traditionally been treated with topical creams which contain emollients (substances which soften skin).
-Common emollients are lactic acid, lactate salt and urea.
+Common emollients are lactic acid, lactate salt, and urea.
 While these soften the skin, emollients are not effective against the underlying causes of eczema.

 Traditional treatments to control the pruritis or itch of eczema include steroids and antihistamines, both of which have often lacked efficacy.
 Their ineffectiveness has been pointed out in numerous studies, including those which detail the dangers involved in the long-term use of topical steroids.
-In more recent times, home remedies for eczema such as the use of tea tree oil, coconut oil and apple cider vinegar as well as other essential oils for treating eczema.
-A number of dermatological studies have advocated for the further study of CBD as a more effective, longer lasting and safer treatment than long term use of steroids and antihistamines.
+In more recent times, home remedies for eczema such as the use of tea tree oil, coconut oil, and apple cider vinegar as well as other essential oils for treating eczema.
+A number of dermatological studies have advocated for the further study of CBD as a more effective, longer lasting and safer treatment than long-term use of steroids and antihistamines.

 CBD cannabinoids communicate with the CB-1 receptors within our bodies.
 These receptors are found within the immune system so when cannabinoids are introduced they provide a stronger defense for the body to fight back against conditions such as eczema.
-Further more, research has found that cannabinoids can also influence the creation of further T-Cells (T-Regulatory Cells) within the body.
-These cells also, as mentioned before, interact with the immune system by to maintain tolerance to self-antigens, which can prevent autoimmune disease as well as decrease inflammation within the body.
+Furthermore, research has found that cannabinoids can also influence the creation of further T-Cells (T-Regulatory Cells) within the body.
+These cells also, as mentioned before, interact with the immune system to maintain tolerance to self-antigens, which can prevent autoimmune disease as well as decrease inflammation within the body.

 It is clear to say therefore that CBD has immunosuppressive properties which could be used to treat inflammatory skin diseases.
-This has been supported by human trials when patients with eczema tested the potential benefits of cannabis based topicals.
+This has been supported by human trials when patients with eczema tested the potential benefits of cannabis-based topicals.

 PEA, a type of CBD, was used in place of traditional emollients in a 2014 study.
 The PEA group had improved skin in only 7 days.
 In particular, the skin was much better hydrated than at the beginning of the study, demonstrating PEA’s ability to improve on traditional emollient performance.

 Depending on where you live will depend on what types of topical CBD products you can have access to.
-Certain countries which have legalized cannabis for both recreational and medical purposes will have a wider selection while other may only have hemp based products which may not be ass effective.
+Certain countries which have legalized cannabis for both recreational and medical purposes will have a wider selection while other may only have hemp-based products which may not be ass effective.
 Furthermore more, like many medications, certain topicals can actually irritate the skin further if they include terpenes.

 Terpenes are a group of volatile unsaturated hydrocarbons usually found in plants that provide essential oils.
-Due to the cannabis industry being under acute regulatory practices this means cannabis based products will usually not have added irritants or potential contaminants but some hemp based products will.
+Due to the cannabis industry being under acute regulatory practices this means cannabis-based products will usually not have added irritants or potential contaminants but some hemp-based products will.
 This is why it is important to check or seek legal advice before you try to use any form of medication.
 It can help you avoid making mistakes which can make your condition worse, but most importantly it can also ensure you get the best possible medication or topical available for your specific needs.
-Always look for lab tested certification when purchasing your topicals.
+Always look for lab-tested certification when purchasing your topicals.

-People suffering with eczema should look for products that contain PEA, which is the type of CBD that significantly improved the hydration of the skin in a short period of time, as well as CBD which can reduce inflammation and pruritus.
+People suffering from eczema should look for products that contain PEA, which is the type of CBD that significantly improved the hydration of the skin in a short period of time, as well as CBD which can reduce inflammation and pruritus.
 Most studies refer to topical (on the skin) applications in relation to eczema.
 Look for creams and lotions that are CBD rich, including PEA.

 Follow the instructions on the packaging and from your health care provider carefully.
 Continued used of CBD products has not resulted in significant side effects so be sure to use the CBD products until after all of the eczema has gone.
 For those who have little success with modern eczema medication, CBD provides hope as an effective alternative treatment.